somedatapacket/docs.humio.com/content/alerts/pagerduty.md

 You do that by performing the following steps:

 1. Open `Configuration` → `Services` and select `Add New Service`.
-2. Give your service a name, i.e. "Humio"
+2. Give your service a name, i.e. "Humio".
 3. Under __Integration Settings__ select "Use our API directly" under __Integration Type__.
 "Events API v2", should be the default and also what we're using for this notifier.
-4. Leave the rest as default and hit `Add Service`
+4. Leave the rest as default and hit `Add Service`.
 5. Take note of the __Integration Key__ as we'll be using that in Humio when setting up the notifier.

 Back in Humio proceed with the following steps

-1. Open the Repo for View for which you want to configure a notifier.
+1. Open the Repo or View for which you want to configure a notifier.
 2. Select the __Alerts__ menu item and go to __Notifiers__.
 Hit __New Notifier__.
-3. In the __Notifier Type__ drop down, please select PagerDuty.
+3. In the __Notifier Type__ drop down select PagerDuty.
-4. Give the Notifier a name, i.e. "PagerDuty Critical"
+4. Give the Notifier a name, i.e. "PagerDuty Critical".
-5. Paste the _integration key_ from PagerDuty __PagerDuty Integration Key__ field
+5. Paste the _integration key_ from PagerDuty into the __PagerDuty Integration Key__ field.
 6. Hit __Create Notifier__.

 Your PagerDuty notifier is now fully configured and ready to use.